RealestCapybara/PHYS389/README.md

 ## Design

 The resulting system can simulate and plot any number of arbitrarily oriented connected pendulum objects - however for the sake of simplification the model does assume that all mass of a pendulum is centred at its end, and assumes a frictionless environment.
 These assumptions were necessary to be able to complete the project within the required time window.
+It was also assumed that gravity is uniform and constant, and points in the negative z direction.

 The differential equations used to construct the update functions used lagrangian mechanics, as it is preferable to newtonian mechanics when dealing with an arbitrary variable phase space.
 For each pendulum, only the polar angle, the azimuthal angle, and their time derivatives are necessary for constructing differential equations that can describe them.